sylviefiat/ODK_deploy/README.md

-# Projet Docker permettant de déployer une instance de ODK COLLECT avec tomcat8 et Postgres/Postgis sur Linux
+# Docker project used to deploy ODK AGGREGATE with tomcat8 and Postgres/Postgis on Linux server

-#### Requis: ####
+#### Required: ####
   - docker
   - docker-compose

-## Procédure d'installation : ##
+## Installation : ##

-1. Cloner le répertoire git
+1. Clone git repository

 `git clone git@github.com:sylviefiat/ODK_deploy.git`

-2. Lancer le docker compose avec le fichier build:
+2. Run build docker-compose :

 `docker-compose -f docker-compose.build.yml up`

-Cette commande va télécharger une image tomcat 8 et le script d'installation d'ODK Aggregate puis l'installer dans les répertoires de déploiement (aggregate_date et aggregatedb_data).
+This command will download a tomcat8 image and an installation script for ODK Aggreagte, then it will install it in deploy repositories (aggregate_date et aggregatedb_data).
-Pour personnaliser l'installation, modifier les variables dans le fichier docker-compose.build.yml (noms utilisateurs, ip serveur, etc.)
+In order to personnalize the installation, MODIFY the variables in docker-compose.build.yml file (user names, servers ip adresses, etc.)

-3. Lancer le docker compose up pour démarrer ODK Aggregate:
+3. Run docker compose in order to start ODK Aggregate:

 `docker-compose up`
-Il y a des chances pour que la première fois le container tomcat ne trouve pas la connexion à la base de données car celle ci est entrain de s'installer, si c'est le cas arrêter et relancer un docker-compose:
+The first run might end up with an error where tomcat8 cannot find postgres because the latest is still being installing, if it happens stop and restart the docker-compose:

 `docker-compose stop`

 `docker-compose up`

-4. visiter la page http://127.0.0.1:8080/ODKAggregate (le usernam est défini dans le docker-compose.build - admin par défaut - et mot de passe par défaut est aggregate)
+4. visit http://127.0.0.1:8080/ODKAggregate (username is defined in docker-compose.build - default is admin - and default password is aggregate - beware that you will not be able to change it later)

-## Procédure d'installation sans utiliser le build fourni: ##
+## Installation without the provided build: ##
-Si vous ne souhaitez pas utiliser le docker-compose.build, voici la procédure pour installer ODK Aggregate
+If you don't want to use the provided build but still use the docker-compose this is how to proceed :

-1. Cloner le répertoire git
+1. Clone git repo

 `git clone git@github.com:sylviefiat/ODK_deploy.git`

-2. Télécharger la dernière version d'ODK Aggregate [ici](https://opendatakit.org/downloads/download-info/odk-aggregate-linux-x64-installer-run/) et le placer dans le répertoire ./ODK_deploy/tmp
+2. Download latest ODK Aggregate version [here](https://opendatakit.org/downloads/download-info/odk-aggregate-linux-x64-installer-run/) and place it in ./ODK_deploy/tmp

-3. Exécuter l'installateur
+3. Run install

 `cd ./ODK_deploy/tmp`